 Is Jessica Dime Still Pregnant?
-‘Love And Hip Hop Atlanta’ Star Revealed News In Season 7 Episode 3
+‘Love And Hip-Hop: Atlanta’ Star Revealed News In Season 7, Episode 3

 Estelita decides to give Stevie J a chance with the hope of getting a single out of him.
 However, she is willing to find a way out of her contract if the business relationship doesn’t work out.

 It is unclear whether Jessica Dime is still pregnant.
-There will likely be an update on her pregnancy in future episodes of Love and Hip-Hop Atlanta.
+There will likely be an update on her pregnancy in future episodes of Love and Hip-Hop: Atlanta.